Lewis Round Barn: Construction

 A 40 ft stave silo was constructed at the site, with an 18 ft diameter.
 The silo was constructed out of Douglas fir staves that had been totally cleared of knots.
 The barn itself had siding of one inch by 12 in white pine, and long, wooden shingles made from Western red cedar.
 Of all the wood required to construct the Lewis Round Barn, only the shingles and siding materials had to be purchased; the rest came from the property's woodland that was logged to create the barn site.

-Once concrete pillars were poured, foundations of the 6 X 6 posts supporting the circular haymow at the site were created, and the dome-shaped roof could be erected.
+Once concrete pillars were poured, foundations of the 6 × 6 posts supporting the circular haymow at the site were created, and the dome-shaped roof could be erected.
 The rafters were assembled on the mow floor, so the true challenge proved to be hefting them into place.
 Each of the rafters, 50 ft in length, were made of heavy, hardwood lumber.
 The roof construction required the building of a 46 ft scaffold structure from the haymow floor up.
 A 10 ft diameter laminated wooden, circular ring was built at a carpentry shop in Camp Point and placed atop the scaffold.
 These additions dramatically increased efficiency but there were not enough workers to raise the massive beams.
 The problem of the raising of the rafters would be solved by an old horse.

 One of Lewis' favorite horses, "Old Kit", came into play.
 With a series of ropes and pulleys, a boom pole and the horse the rafters were slowly lifted into place.
 Each rafter was raised and nailed into place on the barn's top ring.
 As three or four of the rafters were raised into place it became apparent that a high wind could take the partially completed roof structure down, workers hoped for no high winds.
 Their hopes were granted and no high winds arose until all of the rafters were raised the roof was complete.
 To top off the dome a cupola roof was added with a lightning rod.
 At the very top a weather vane was added with a steer said to be covered in gold leaf.